iosdecal/hw2/README.md

 # HW2: Hangman #

 ## due ##
-Monday, October 1st at 11:59pm
+Wednesday, October 3rd at 11:59pm

 ## overview ##
 In this project, you will be making an iOS application for the Hangman game.
 Users should be able to: